 I’m launching a series of online masterclasses and live events to teach more entrepreneurs the art strategic branding in a fun way.
 I also have a few speaking engagements across Florida this year and those details are on my website.

-Are there any other business gems that you would like to share about your business experiences, plans, or lessons?
+Are there any other business gems that you would like to share your business experiences, plans, or lessons?

 Don’t focus on the money.
 If you’re operating in your purpose the money will come.
 Stay focused and use your passion to achieve your goal.